chandtr/CapstoneProject/README.md

 *.Run this notebook using the Jupyter Notebook application from the Python Installation

-# Exploratory Data Analysis of Coupon Acceptance
+# Exploratory Data Analysis of Sale Predictions

 The Dataset used for this analysis contains 2 years of Sales data for a Retail store, which includes multiples and stores and multiple products.
 Here is the details about the source data,